BMajnu/MagicInput/README.md

   - Project brief
   - Prompts archive
   - Terminal
+- **Footer toggle:** When enabled, MagicInput appends a footer line to the prompt.
+If images are attached, it adds:

+  "Please take a screenshot of the current page to understand properly my requirements.
+After analyzing it, start implementing."

+  Otherwise, it adds:

+  "read the [attachment types] (following the directory link) mentioned above."

 - The latest prompt is written to `MagicInput/MagicInput Prompt.txt`.
 - Older prompts are prepended to `MagicInput/Prompts Archive.txt` (newest-first) with timestamps and separators.
 - A status line shows “Waiting for prompt: Xs” with a count-up timer.